s60sc/ESP32-CAM_MJPEG2SD/README.md

 ## Audio Recording

-The addition of a microphone significantly slows down the frame recording rate due to an unknown contention between the two I2S channels, which also degrades the audio quality.

 An I2S microphone can be supported, such as INMP441.
 PDM and analog microphones cannot be used due to limitations of I2S_NUM_1 peripheral.
 I2S_NUM_0 is not available as it is used by the camera.
 The audio is formatted as 16 bit single channel PCM with sample rate of 16kHz.
-The I2S microphone needs 3 free pins on the ESP32, selected from the following 4 pins:
+The I2S microphone needs 3 free pins.

-- pin 3: Labelled U0R.
-Only use as input pin, i.e for microphone SD pin, as also used for flashing.
-Default microphone SD pin.
-- pin 4: Also used for onboard lamp.
-Lamp can be disabled by removing its current limiting resistor.
-Default microphone SCK pin.
-- pin 12: Only use as output pin, i.e for microphone WS or SCK pin.
-Default microphone WS pin.
-- pin 33: Used by onboard red LED.
-Not broken out, but can repurpose the otherwise pointless VCC pin by removing its adjacent resistor marked 3V3 and the red LED current limiting resistor then running a wire between the VCC pin and the red LED resistor solder tab.
+Audio recording works fine on ESP32S3 but is not viable on ESP32 as it significantly slows down the frame rate.

 The web page has a slider for **Microphone Gain**.
 The higher the value the higher the gain.
 Selecting 0 cancels the microphone.
 Other settings under **Peripherals** button on the configuration web page.